How To Control Your Player Pool In Stokastic Sims

 Now for the payoff I promised.
 The single best way to learn how these levers behave is not to read about them, it is to run a controlled test, and this is the exact thing our staff pushes new users toward:

 - Lock your contest size.
-Pick the pool size that matches a contest you actually play, and do not touch it again for the rest of the test.
+Pick the pool size that matches a contest you actually play (how pool size works, if you have never set it), and do not touch it again for the rest of the test.

 - Run the slate with the slider pinned to Low Stakes.
 Note your exposure to the two or three chalkiest plays on the board.